datopian/r2-bucket-uploader/README.md

 npm i @uppy/core @uppy/react @uppy/aws-s3 @uppy/dashboard @uppy/drag-drop @uppy/progress-bar @uppy/file-input crypto-hash @aws-sdk/client-s3 @aws-sdk/s3-request-presigner
 ```

+This command will install all the dependencies that are required by this component.

 ### Copy the `<FileUploader />` component and the `sign-s3` route into your project

 Copy the following file to the components folder of your project: